RyanGitWing/ElevatorSystem/README.txt

 Scheduler.java

-	The scheduler class is a monitor for the list of instructions for the elevator control system.
-An instruction can be put into the scheduler and the first instruction in the list can be taken from the scheduler.
-The scheduler also tells the elevator when to move and stop based on the instruction read.
+	The Scheduler class takes requests from the floor subsystem and executes each request.
+Executing the request entails commanding the elevator to move to the floor where the request was made and then commanding the elevator to move to the passenger's destination floor.

 Floor.java